Simple Linear Regression

 We can imagine many reasonable lines that could be drawn through the data points to relate the predictor to the outcome.
 For example, each of the lines on the graph below seems reasonable.

 To find the best fit line, we use the least squares criterion.
-The least squares criterion dictates that the best fitting line is the line that results in the smallest sum of squared errors (or residuals) (i.e., each case’s residual is squared and then all squared residuals are summed across cases).
-Here’s a simplified explanation of how least squares works, and we will dig into these ideas later in the Module.
+The least squares criterion dictates that the best fitting line is the line that results in the smallest sum of squared errors (or residuals).
+Here’s a simplified explanation of how least squares works:

-1. Begin by plotting the data: Plot your two continuous variables on a scatterplot.
+Begin by plotting the data: Plot your two continuous variables on a scatterplot.
 One variable goes on the y-axis, and the other goes on the x-axis.
-Each point on the scatterplot represents an observation in your data.
+Each point on the scatterplot represents an observation/case in your data frame.

-4. Square each distance and add them up: Because negative and positive residuals could cancel each other out, we square each distance, which makes all the distances positive, then add them together.
-This sum is called the Sum of Squared Errors (or Sum of Squared Residuals).
-You’ll also hear it referred to as the Error Sum of Squares (or the Residual Sum of Squares).
+Square each distance and add them up: Because negative and positive residuals cancel each other out, we square each distance, which makes all the distances positive, then add them together.
+This sum is called the Sum of Squared Errors (SSE) — also referred to as Sum of Squared Residuals1.

-5. Adjust the line to minimize the sum: The best fit line is the one where this sum of squared errors/residuals is as small as possible.
-The method of finding this line is called least squares because it minimizes the sum of the squares of the errors/residuals.
+Adjust the line to minimize the sum: The best fit line is the one where this SSE is as small as possible.
+The method of finding this best fit line is called least squares because it minimizes the SSE.

 In summary, the best fit line is found by minimizing the sum of the squared distances from each point to the line.
 This line represents the best linear approximation of the relationship between the two variables, assuming that the relationship is indeed linear.